pabardina/blog-hugo/site/content/post/sops-aws-kms-multi-account.md

 For a while, I have been wanting to store credentials in git repository.
 But I have never done it because of security.
 Recently, we have started using Airflow to manage all the different workflows in our teams.
 (ETL, scripts..).
 I will write about it in a few weeks.

 Anyway, to manage Airflow variables and connections, which are sensitives files, I was looking for a simple but robust solution.
-Up recently, we were using AWS secret manager, and python code to get/store our sensitive informations.
-But it is not free, and requires code.
+Up recently, we were using AWS secret manager, and python code to get/store our sensitive information.
+But it is not free and requires code.

 We have thought about using Vault from Hashicorp, but it's overkill for our needs.

 # Git-crypt?

-First attempt was to use git-crypt.
+The First attempt was to use git-crypt.
 It works well, but only with GPG, and not so simple to manage teams access.

 # Sops

 Then while looking for another solution on Github, I came across [sops](https://github.com/mozilla/sops) on Mozilla's Github which seemed a perfect solution for our needs.
 It is used by Mozilla to keep their secrets.

-`sops is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and encrypts with AWS KMS, GCP KMS, Azure Key Vault and PGP. `
+`sops is an editor of encrypted files that supports YAML, JSON, ENV, INI and BINARY formats and it encrypts with AWS KMS, GCP KMS, Azure Key Vault and PGP. `

 AWS KMS?
-Perfect, we use AWS Cloud, and are already big fan of their KMS.
+Perfect, we use AWS Cloud and are already a big fan of their KMS.

 ### Sops, simple usage